tomoldmeadow/SO24_model/README.md

 # 🔍 Exploring Trust in AI Using Stack Overflow Developer Survey Data

 ## 📘 Overview
 This project explores what influences developers' **trust in AI** using data from the **2024 Stack Overflow Developer Survey**.
-With the **2025 survey currently underway**, I wanted to understand how developer sentiment toward AI is evolving—and whether we can **predict trust in AI** based on behavioral and demographic features.
+With the **2025 survey currently underway**, I wanted to understand how developer sentiment toward AI is evolving and whether we can **predict trust in AI** based on behavioral and demographic features.

 ---